-- SAM Travel Peru recommends that each person in the group contributes between 60 and 80 nuevos soles (US$20 to $25) to a “pot,” which is then distributed among the cook, assistant cook, general assistant, and porters.
+- SAM Travel Peru suggests that each person in the group contributes between 60 and 80 nuevo soles (US$20 to $25) to a “pot,” which is then distributed among the cook, assistant cook, general assistant, and porters.
 Also, a further 15 to 20 soles ($5.80 to $7.70) from each person in the group for the assistant guide and 18 to 28 soles ($7 to $10.80) for the principal guide.

-- Sungate Tours recommends between 60 and 80 soles per porter from the whole group; 80 to 100 soles for each cook from the group; 160 to 200 soles from the group for the guide.
+- Sungate Tours suggests between 60 and 80 soles per porter from the whole group; 80 to 100 soles for each cook from the group; 160 to 200 soles from the group for the guide.

-And a couple more recommendations:
+A couple more recommendations:

-- Andean Travel Web (an independent website, not a tour agency) recommends taking an extra US$25 to $30 (65 to 78 nuevos soles) per person to cover tips, with additional personal porters tipped separately.
+- Andean Travel Web (an independent website, not a tour agency) recommends taking an extra US$25 to $30 (65 to 78 nuevo soles) per person to cover tips, with additional personal porters tipped separately.

 Always remember that tips are not mandatory.
 The tipping ranges provided above are suggestions only and assume that the service provided was of a good standard, so please only tip what you can afford to if you are happy to do so.
 If you feel that you would like to tip more than the recommended suggestions above, keep in mind that many porters would be also be grateful for additional donations such as clothing or school equipment for their children.